RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Modified waterfall
 Answer: C

-### Question # 70 - Bailey is concerned that users around her organization are using a variety of cloud services and would like to enforce security policies consistently across those services.
+### Question # 70 - Bailey is concerned that users around her organization [are using a variety of cloud services] and would like [to enforce security policies consistently across those services].
 What security control would be best suited for her needs?
 A.	DRM
 B.	IPS
 C.	CASB